daleonpz/baremetallics/_posts/programming/2024-11-25-yolo-in-microcontroller.md

 # How I Simplified the Model

 - **Reduce Input Size**: Input images were resized to 96x96 pixels, reducing the parameters and memory usage.
-- **Simplify the Backbone**: I reduced the number of layers and filters using trial and error, maintaining acceptable accuracy while cutting computational demands.
+- **Simplify the Backbone**: I reduced the number of layers and filters by trial and error, keeping acceptable accuracy while cutting computational demands.
-- **Simplify the Head**: Removed multi-scale predictions since the object sizes were fixed, reducing parameters drastically.
+- **Simplify the Head**: Removed multi-scale predictions since the object sizes were fixed.
-- **Quantize the Model**: Converted weights and activations to uint8, significantly reducing memory usage.
+- **Quantize the Model**: Converted weights and activations from float32 to uint8, reducing memory usage.

 In the picture below, I marked in red the flow of the blocks I keep from the original YOLOv5 model: